nithyasgowda/quick-snap/README.md

 - Capture full-page screenshots of any website URL using Puppeteer
 - Analyze screenshots with OCR (Tesseract.js) to extract readable text
 - Detect top colors from the image using ColorThief
+- Generate the HTML and CSS code using Puppeteer

 ## Features
 - Capture full-page website screenshots